Searches for $B^0\to K^+\pi^-\tau^+\tau^-$ and $B_s^0\to K^+K^-\tau^+\tau^-$ decays

 A series of features pertaining to the separation of the muons from the dihadron vertex, as well as to the decay topology, are used to separate signal and background.
 The same features are used for the two searches and in each dihadron mass bin.
 Of particular importance are the reconstructed tau flight distance and a feature representing how well-isolated the signal candidate is from other tracks in the event~\cite{LHCb-PAPER-2015-013}.
 The tau flight distance is reconstructed with the assumption that the tau travels approximately in the direction of the $b$ hadron, such that the intersection of the muon line of flight and $b$-hadron line of flight is an estimate of the tau decay vertex.
 Backgrounds with additional charged particles arise both from partially reconstructed decays of $b$ hadrons, where one or more particles are not reconstructed, and from combinatorial background, in which tracks from several decays are wrongly identified as a candidate.
-In both cases, efficient reconstruction of the additional charged particles allows these backgrounds to be readily identified and rejected.
+In both cases, efficient reconstruction of the additional charged particles allows these backgrounds to be readily identified and rejected by a specific multivariate algorithm~\cite{LHCb-PAPER-2015-013} which estimates the probability that an additional track in the event stems from the same vertex as the signal candidate.

 The analysis sensitivity is affected by the hyperparameters of the BDTs, such as learning rate and maximum depth.
 Optimal values of these hyperparameters are determined for each final state and dihadron mass bin by maximising a Punzi figure of merit~\cite{Punzi:2003bu} with the \texttt{optuna}~\cite{optuna_2019} python package.
 The BDTs are trained using k-fold cross-validation with the shapes of the output variables defined only from the test samples~\cite{kFold}.
 An early stopping procedure is used to avoid overtraining.
+After the selection procedure, less than $0.1\%$ of remaining events have multiple candidates.
+In the cases where this happens, one candidate is arbitrarily selected per event.
+The efficiencies of the BDTs, given the preceding selections, vary between the bins because of the different kinematic distributions of the particles.
+In the dihadron mass bin including the $\Kstarz$ resonance (corresponding to a $\Kp\pim$ dihadron final state), the signal efficiency is $83\%$, whilst rejecting $95\%$ of combinatorial background and $61\%$ of semileptonic background for the maximal figure of merit.
+For the $\Kp\Km$ final state in the bin including the $\phiz$ resonance, the maximal figure of merit is found where $87\%$ of signal is kept for $92\%$ combinatorial background and $42\%$ semileptonic background rejection.